sergio-fogel/fundamentals-bicep/README.md

 az deployment group create --template-file main.bicep --parameters main.parameters.dev.json
 ````

-In the terminal, execute the commands to create the keyVaultName, login, and password variables; the key vault and secrets.
+In the terminal execute the commands to create the keyVaultName, login, and password variables; the key vault and secrets.

 In main.parameters.dev.josn replace the keyVault id.